 A hair transplant will restore lost hair, but it won’t keep additional hairs from falling out due to genetic hair loss.
 For that reason, it’s often recommended that people wait to schedule their hair transplant until there is no shedding.
 If you have your hair transplant when you’ve only just begun to lose hair, any further hair loss that occurs after the surgery will be noticeable and you likely will need an additional procedure to restore that lost hair.
 Waiting to schedule your hair transplant until the shedding is stabilized will provide you with a better long term result.
 To stop the shedding, there are sevearl therapies that can work quite effectively- the most common being laser light therapy and Propecia.

 If you aren’t sure whether you’re dealing with normal shedding or a more serious form of hair loss, a hair restoration specialist, such as Dr. Jeffrey Epstein, can help.
 Dr. Epstein can evaluate your hair and scalp and diagnose your hair loss.
 He will also let you know if a hair transplant is a good option or if you are better off waiting.
-Dr. Epstein practices in two locations, in New York City and in Miami.
+Dr. Epstein practices in the location of Miami.
 To schedule a consultation with him at the Miami practice, call (305) 666-1774.
-For a consultation in New York City, call (212) 759-3484 today.